 As the synopsis indicates, Leo is from quite a wealthy background and she is seeking a suitor at the desperation of her sister who wants to marry her off.
 Unfortunately, Leo’s speech disorder is very intimidating for many in the book.
 However, Tom, who is one of the assistants to her brother-in-law, slowly becomes a forbidden love interest for Leo.
 Due to their different classes in society, both characters try to deny their feelings for one another.
 It is such a beautiful part of the story that really shows the importance of being true to one’s self.

 Leo has to be one of the most interesting characters that I have come across in YA.
 The time period in which the story is written makes a stuttering disorder quite a scandalous thing that many in Leo’s family try to hide.
 Despite the hardships she has to face due to her disability, Leo perseveres and it is so wonderful to see her unafraid and willing to fight for herself.

-If you are looking for a unique and interesting read, I highly suggest Mad Miss Mimic by Sarah Henstra.
+Mad Miss Mimic by Sarah Henstra is a book that I highly suggest.
 The historical elements of this book add to the flavour of the story and create an interesting back drop for a mystery.
 I look forward to reading more of Henstra’s work!

 Book Quotes: Mad Miss Mimic by Sarah Henstra

 So there it is, my secret, my scandal: Mad Miss Mimic.
 The name is apt enough, for it comes on me like a madness at times, so that I say things that I don’t truly understand, or would never say if I could stop myself.

 14 thoughts on “Review: Mad Miss Mimic by Sarah Henstra”

 I have been waffling with this one.
 I want to read it, then I am not sure I will like it because it is historical, then I see a review and I want to try it out for myself again.
 I think I need to just try it for myself, and see what it is all about.
 It does sound really good.